 What kind of dog is a Great Pyrenees Australian Shepherd mix?

 The Great Pyrenean Australian Shepherd mix is a dog that is a crossbreed of the Great Pyrenean and the Australian Shepherd.
-It is a dog with a rich history in various activities such as herding, which makes them very popular dogs for many people who are outdoors a lot.
-Additionally, the Great Pyrenee's background ensures that this is a dog with a rich history as a guard dog, making it a very popular choice for many dog owners.
+It is a dog with a rich history in various activities such as herding, making them very popular dogs for many people outdoors.
+Additionally, the Great Pyrenees' background ensures that this dog has a long history as a guard dog, making it a trendy choice for many dog owners.

 However, one of the many reasons this dog has become a popular choice is that it manages to blend the best of both breeds.
-When you want a dog that you know you can trust to do the job of keeping you safe, you shouldn't have to look much further than this particular breed of dog.
+When you want a dog you know you can trust to keep you safe; you shouldn't have to look much further than this particular breed of dog.

 What is the Great Pyrenees Australian Shepherd mix look like?

 Appearance-wise, they tend to be very odd-looking dogs – at least at first.
 Normally, from a young age, they can contain a truly unique blend of characteristics and attributes from both parents.
 He may retain some of the physical features of one side, but as he gets older he may begin to change a bit more to match the other parent.
 As such, you might find it difficult to tell one crossbreed from another – they tend to look so different!

 In terms of size and power, it's important to note that this takes his genes from two big dogs.
 The Australian Shepherd could be anything between 18 and 23 inches tall.
 A Great Pyrenean, on the other hand, can measure up to 32 inches at the shoulder.
 They are also quite heavy dogs, with the Great Pyrenees weighing anything between 85-115lbs, with a Shepherd being 35-75lbs.